decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 If the identifier is a `public-key-hex`:

 - it MUST be represented in compressed form (see https://en.bitcoin.it/wiki/Secp256k1)
-- the corresponding `blockchainAccountId` entry is also added to the default DID document, unless the `owner` has been changed to a different address.
+- the corresponding `blockchainAccountId` entry is also added to the default DID document, unless the `owner` property has been changed to a different address.
-- all Read, Update, and Delete operations MUST be made using the corresponding `blockchainAccountId` and MUST originate from the correct controller (ECR1056 `owner`) address.
+- all Read, Update, and Delete operations MUST be made using the corresponding `blockchainAccountId` and MUST originate from the correct controller account (ECR1056 `owner`).

 ## Relationship to ERC1056

-The subject of a `did:ethr` is mapped to an `identity` address in the ERC1056 contract.
-When dealing with public key identifiers, the corresponding ethereum address is used.
+The subject of a `did:ethr` is mapped to an `identity` Ethereum address in the ERC1056 contract.
+When dealing with public key identifiers, the Ethereum address corresponding to that public key is used to represent the controller.

 The controller address of a `did:ethr` is mapped to the `owner` of an `identity` in the ERC1056.
 The controller address is not listed as the [DID `controller`](https://www.w3.org/TR/did-core/#did-controller) property